MaximePop/Jupyter_final/markdown-notebooks-en.md

 :::

-## <span style="font-size: 14pt"> Objectives of this Jupyter notebook.</span>
+## <span style="font-size: 14pt"> Objectifs de ce Jupyter Notebook.</span>

-Ce Jupyter Notebook vise à :
+This Jupyter Notebook aims to: :

-1. Faire un panorama des pratiques numériques des chercheurs.
+1. Provide an overview of researchers' digital practices.
-2. Fournir un exemple de Jupyter Notebook reproductible et de qualité.
+2. Provide an example of a reproducible and high-quality Jupyter Notebook.
-3. Enseigner des compétences aux utilisateurs débutants ou expérimentés avec Python.
+3. Teach skills to beginner or experienced users with Python.

-## <span style="font-size: 14pt"> Required skills.</span>
+## <span style="font-size: 14pt">Required Skills.</span>

-Ce Jupyter Notebook est à destination d'un public débutant.
-Il est préférable de connaître le langage informatique Python pour suivre le Notebook, mais cela n'est pas obligatoire.
+This Jupyter Notebook is intended for a beginner audience.
+It is preferable to have knowledge of the Python programming language to follow along, but it is not mandatory.

-Le document permet d'acquérir des compétences variées comme :
+The document allows you to acquire various skills, such as:

-1. Savoir utiliser les différentes librairies comme pandas et matplotlib.
+1. Knowing how to use different libraries like pandas and matplotlib.
-2. Utiliser les fonctions en Python pour éviter la duplication du code.
+2. Utilizing Python functions to avoid code duplication.
-3. Savoir faire une requête dans une API.
+3. Being able to make requests to an API.

 ## Section 0: Importing libraries.